sf-wdi-22-23/22-homework/README.md

 To set up your initial homework repository do the following:

 * fork this repo to create a copy of it on your github account
-* clone the forked repo from your github account onto your computer
+* clone the forked repo from your github account onto your computer inside your `dev/` directory
 * `cd` into the newly cloned repo on your computer
 * `mkdir **GIT-USER-NAME**`
 * `cd **GIT-USER-NAME**`